Anomaly inflow for CSS and fractonic lattice models and dualities via cluster state measurement: Duality and strange correlators

 \subsection{Strange correlator for foliated cluster states and dualities}

 We further introduce another type of strange correlators, now derived from foliated cluster states, and present dualities between them.
-We focus on general construction in this subsection, and we give a concrete example in Section~\ref{sec:FSC-ex2}.
+The special case of the RBH model was explained in Section~\ref{sec:strange-RBH}.
+We focus on the general construction in this subsection, and we give another concrete example in Section~\ref{sec:FSC-ex2}.